Platform

 Regular progress checks

-One of Alissa’s core values is following through on her word.
-She is committed to ensuring that regular progress checks occur so that residents can be sure that action is being taken to meet the established short and long term Select Board goals.
+I value follow through, so I support the delivery of regular progress reports so residents can be sure that action is being taken to meet the established short and long term Select Board goals.
 Reprioritization is a necessary part of governance, but any shift in goals should be made transparent and communicated to the public.

 Another check that is needed is of board/committee work.
-Select Board Liaisons are a vital link between the many volunteer bodies that support the Town’s governance, but this link between the Select Board and their work can be strengthened.
-Alissa will advocate for annual in-person updates from these committees to provide a summary of their goals, progress, and assess their official charges where appropriate.
+Select Board Liaisons are a vital link between the many volunteer bodies that support the Town’s governance, and I am working to strengthen this link.
+I encourage committees to provide in-person updates on their goals and progress, and support reassessment of their official charges when appropriate.

 Collaboration and comprehensive/cohesive planning

-The Town last adopted a Master Plan, the 2020 Comprehensive Community Plan, in 2012.
-We are overdue for an updated plan.
-Alissa will assist with guiding the Master Plan update process.
-We recently completed an update of Housing Production Plan, we created a Climate Action Plan, and the Open Space and Recreation update and South Acton Visioning and Action are currently in process.
+The Town is due for an updated Comprehensive Community Plan; the last one was adopted in 2012.
+This is a priority that I will bring to the board’s goal setting process.
+Acton recently updated its Housing Production Plan, Open Space and Recreation, Open Space and Recreation Plan, and we created an Economic Strategic Development Plan.
+Currently, a Community Health Needs Assessment and Equity Audit are underway, and a South Acton Revitilization and Cultural Arts Strategic Plan effort is launching.
 These planning documents are critical for guiding the Town’s staff, boards and committees as they go about their work.
 The documents outline shared values, visions, and set forth action items to see that vision come to fruition.

 Business/Taxes/Affordability